Henry v. A.B. Dick Co.: Subsequent developments

-The American Bar Ass'n's Intellectual Property Handbook asserts that the A.B.
-Dick decision "spurred congressional action" to pass section 3 of the Clayton Act in 1914, which prohibited tie-ins of patented or unpatented products when the effect was to substantially lessen competition in a market.
+Partially in response to the A.B.
+Dick decision, Congress enacted Section 3 of the Clayton Act in 1914.
+Section 3 prohibits the use of conditions in leases or sales or contracts for sale that prevent the lessee or purchaser from using or dealing in the goods of a competitor of the lessor or seller, if the condition may substantially lessen competition or tend to create a monopoly.

 Two Supreme Court decisions failed to follow or distinguish A.B.
 Dick in 1912 and 1913 but did not overrule it.

-The A.B., Dick case was overruled in 1917 in Motion Picture Patents Co. v.
+The A.B.
+Dick case was overruled in 1917 in Motion Picture Patents Co. v.
 Universal Film Mfg.
 Co., The A.B.
 Dick case's reasoning that a sale on condition (i.e., the product was sold subject to a restriction on its use) was not within the exhaustion doctrine was revived in the Federal Circuit in Mallinckrodt, Inc. v.
 Medipart, Inc. That case apparently was overruled sub silentio in Quanta Computer, Inc. v.
 LG Electronics, Inc. However, an en banc decision of the Federal Circuit refused to overrule Mallinckrodt and instead reaffirmed it.
 A certiorari petition is now pending in that case.